mattermost/docs/source/developer/interactive-dialogs.rst

   {"errors": {"num_between_0_and_10": "Enter a number between 0 and 10."}}

 Finally, once the request is submitted, we recommend the integration to respond with a system message or an ephemeral message confirming the submission.
-This should be a separate request back to Mattermost once the service has received (and responded to) a submission request from a dialog.
+This should be a separate request back to Mattermost once the service has received and responded to a submission request from a dialog.
+This can be done either via `the REST API <https://api.mattermost.com/#tag/posts%2Fpaths%2F~1posts~1ephemeral%2Fpost>`_, or via the `Plugin API <https://developers.mattermost.com/extend/plugins/server/reference/#API.SendEphemeralPost>`_ if you are developing a plugin.

 .. note::